Posted: 8/14/22 | August 14th, 2022

 What’s the best neighborhood overall?

-El Poblado is central and safe, and has a little bit of everything for everyone: cool restaurants, bars, and cafés, as well as parks, museums, and nice hotels.
-It’s touristy, but fun.
+El Poblado is central, safe, and has a little bit of everything for everyone: cool restaurants, bars, and cafés, as well as parks, museums, and nice hotels.
+It’s where the majority of travelers stay when they visit.

-So, with those questions answered, here’s a breakdown of each neighborhood, with suggested accommodation for each, so you know exactly where to stay in Medellín:
+So, with those questions answered, here’s a breakdown of each neighborhood, with suggested accommodations for each, so you know exactly where to stay in Medellín:

 Medellín Neighborhood Overview

-Where to Stay for First-Time Visitors: El Poblado
+Where to Stay for First-Time Visitors/Budget Travelers: El Poblado

 This fun neighborhood is basically the center of it all.
 Both locals and visitors gravitate to El Poblado because it’s packed with restaurants, bars, clubs, cafés, shops, and hotels.
 Head to Parque Lieres, the nightlife mecca of the district, and join the fun circus of sensual pleasures in this vibrant part of town.
 That said, it is the main hub for gringos, so expect slightly higher prices here.